RESTORE THE SHINE TO MEDALLION FINANCIAL CORP.

 2. MFIN’s core business is deteriorating.

-ROAA and Adjusted ROAA
+ROAA and Core ROAA

 (Ex.
 Taxi Medallion impact)